We found 8 internists near Galesburg, IL.

 Dr. Brij Jamnadas' area of specialization is general internal medicine.
 He is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
 Before completing his residency at Westlake Hospital, Dr. Jamnadas attended medical school at the University of Mumbai and Grant Medical College.
 He is professionally affiliated with OSF St. Mary Medical Center and OSF Saint Francis Medical Center.

-Dr. Udoh Obioha specializes in general internal medicine and practices in Galesburg, IL.
+Dr. Udoh Obioha's specialty is general internal medicine.
 He is an in-network provider for Medicare insurance.
-He studied medicine at the University of Nigeria Faculty of Medical Sciences.
+He graduated from the University of Nigeria Faculty of Medical Sciences.

 Conditions / Treatments

 Medicare Patient Gender

 Years Since Graduation

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.

 With internal medicine, there is never an illness too big or too small.
 These physicians have exceptionally broad-based training, and they can care for patients in any condition -- from healthy to dealing with serious medical issues.
 Because their scope is so wide, internal medicine physicians can provide an excellent picture of overall health.

 One of the unusual aspects of internal medicine is that physicians in this field often treat their patients for a very long time -- sometimes for life.
 They manage preventive care when their patients are well, and they become advocates and consultants when complex medical issues arise.
 Because internal medicine physicians tend to treat patients over a long period of time, they are an ideal choice to manage chronic illnesses.